Menu

 A new framework project can be created and opened with:

-skip init --build --test lib-name ModuleName
+skip init lib-name ModuleName

 This will create a new lib-name folder containing a Package.swift with targets of ModuleName and ModuleNameTests.

-This package can be opened in Xcode.app, which you can use to build and run the unit tests.
+The generated package can be opened in Xcode.app, which you can use to build and run the unit tests.
 Or use swift build and swift test from the Terminal for headless testing as part of a continuous integration process.

 Due to limitations on Xcode plugins, building your framework target only builds the iOS version.
 To build the Android version, you must run your unit tests.
 The Android build occurs as part of the testing process.